raygun101/MarkupKit/README.md

 Button content is programmatically configured using methods such as `setTitle:forState:`, `setImage:forState:`, etc. MarkupKit adds the following properties to `UIButton` to allow this content to be defined in markup:

     @property (nonatomic, nullable) NSString *title;
+    @property (nonatomic, nullable) UIColor *titleColor;
+    @property (nonatomic, nullable) UIColor *titleShadowColor;
     @property (nonatomic, nullable) UIImage *image;
+    @property (nonatomic, nullable) UIImage *backgroundImage;

-These properties set the default state for their corresponding values.
-For example, the following markup creates a system button with a title of "Press Me!":
+These properties set the "normal" state for their corresponding values.
+For example, the following markup creates a system-style button with a normal title of "Press Me!":

     <UIButton style="systemButton" title="Press Me!"/>